Nightshadow1258/NRF52840_SOC_Sensor_Node_Base/README.md

-# NRF52840 Base Board
+# NRF52840 SOC Sensor Node Base Board

 # Version
 release Version will be tracked by branches.
 Each Version that is/will be produced will branch of main.
 Main will always be the most recent version.

-## V1.0
+## V2.00
-- Base Board for the NRF52840 MCU Modul
+- Base Board for the [NRF52840_SOC](https://github.com/Nightshadow1258/NRF52840_SOC)
-- connector will be changed to one with retention tabs to increase stability.
+- changed connector to one with additional retention tabs to increase stability.